norbu35/nextjs-omniportal/README.md

 ### Project Goals and Objectives

-The goal of the website is to function as the starting point for Mongolians when they go on the web.
+The goal of the website is to function as the starting point for mongolians when they go on the web.
 As of now, many people use Google as the start page for their browser.
 Whenever they need to find some information, they need to make a Google search on the whole of the Internet.
 This presents a couple of problems:

 - The user doesn't always know how to prompt their search.
 They might be looking for a shop but don't know the name of it, and so can't make a
   Google search by the name of the shop.
 When they try to search for a description of the shop, they might not be technically adept to make an efficient query.
 - Even if they have an idea of what to query, there is a language issue.
-Many Mongolians mix cyrillic and romanized Mongolian.
+Many mongolians mix cyrillic and romanized Mongolian.
 Mostly Google does a good job of converting romanized Mongolian, but it is not optimal and may not return accurate results.
 - Many domestic websites don't implement SEO best practices, so Google may not be efficient.
 - Much of the Open Graph information may be out of date.